T'ai Chi Chuan: intermediate - Online

 Time: 16:30 - 18:00

-This course will be taught both online and in-person.
+This course will be taught both online and in-person at the same time.
 This is the online course.
-For the in-person course, please book using code FFC16.
+For the in-person course, please book using code FFC31.

 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.